 There are no federal or state requirements to determine "offset generation capacity."
-To ensure implementation of this recommendation within the proposed timeframe, the WIP Workgroup advises the Maryland Sustainable Growth Commission formally recommend the Governor direct the Bay Cabinet to assign agency responsibility for implementing this recommendation and that it be included as part of the BayStat process, which helps ensure implementation of Governor directives by State agencies.
+To ensure implementation of this recommendation within the proposed timeframe, the Governor should direct the Bay Cabinet to assign agency responsibility for implementing this recommendation and require it to be included as part of the BayStat process.